DelbertWang2/TemporalGraphSR/README.md

 # 1	Requirements：
 1. Matlab (tested with Matlab 2018b on Windows 10)
-2. Matpower toolbox of Matlab (provided in the attachment)
+2. Matpower toolbox of Matlab (matpower7.0b1)
 3. Python (tested with python 3.6, tested on Linux and Windows 10)
 4. Pytorch =1.1 (GPU version)
 5. Numpy = 1.16.3